ICD

 Analysis

-ICD performed very poorly in our non-sovereign assessment, coming last with a score of 2.8.
-At the point of assessment there had been no new projects disclosed since 2018.
-As such, ICD failed every project-level indicator in the index assessment.
+ICD performed very poorly in our non-sovereign assessment, coming last with a score of 4 out of 100.
+At the point of assessment there had been no new projects disclosed since 2021.
+As a result, ICD failed all project-level indicators in the index assessment.
+For the indicators assessed using the projects disclosed in 2021, including disbursement, results and bank samples, we were able to sample projects; however, ICD still failed these indicators.
 There was also a lack of organisational policies and documents providing guidance on either global or community disclosure.
 As such, ICD came last in all five components.

-ICD came last in the Core Information component with a score of 0.75 out of 30.
+ICD came last in the Core Information component with a score of 0.75 out of 30, keeping the same rank as in 2023.
 It only scored points for its annual report.

-ICD came last in the Impact Management component with a score of 1.25 out of 25.
-It only scored for indicating which impact standards/initiatives it is aligned to.
+ICD came last in the Impact Management component with a score of 2.5 out of 25, maintaining the same rank as in 2023.
+It only scored for publishing an approach to impact measurement and indicating which impact standards/initiatives it is aligned to.

-ICD did not score any points in the Financial Intermediary Sub-investments component, coming joint last with four other non-sovereign DFIs.
+ICD did not score any points in the Financial Intermediary Sub-Investment component, coming joint last with four other non-sovereign DFIs, as it also did in 2023.

 Recommendations